networknt/light-doc/content/concern/audit.md

 ```

-## Customized Handler
+### Customized Handler

-For some users that need special audit logic or other channel to redirect the audit
-to, they can create their own audit handler and replace the default audit handler in
+For some users that need special audit logic or other channels to redirect the audit to, they can create their audit handler and replace the default audit handler in server.yml or handler.yml depending on how you wire your middleware handlers in your application.
-/src/main/resources/META-INF/services/com.networknt.handler.MiddlewareHandler